How Saving Copies of Your Newspapers Could Save You A Whole New Electric Car - The Media Times

 (Image: Jonathan Fleetwood 2018)

-- Get the Leicester Mercury paper from Wednesday 22 January to recover your first password.
+- Get the Derby Telegraph or the Burton Mail newspaper from Wednesday 22 January to recover your first password.

 - Collect the six passwords, printed daily on paper between January 28 and Tuesday